SiddharthaThakur/SpringBoard-CapstoneProject/README.md

 My Capstone Project for the Data Intensive Course would be:

-###**Predicting NFL scores and using the differentials to find effecient Vegas over/under betting strategy**
+###**Predicting NFL scores and using the differentials to find efficient Vegas over/under betting strategy**

-This project
+The National Football League (NFL) is highly unpredictable and yet it resides comfortable as the king of the United States thriving sports betting market.